OmDwivedi1904/game_of_life/README.md

-#Conway's Game of Life with FPS and Population Graph
+# Conway's Game of Life with FPS and Population Graph

 This is an implementation of Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
 The game simulates the evolution of cells on a grid based on simple rules that govern their birth, survival, and death.
 The project includes a graphical interface using Pygame and a real-time plot showing FPS and the current population using Matplotlib.

-##Features
+## Features

-Interactive Grid: The grid allows you to interact with it by adding and removing cells.
+- **Interactive Grid**: The grid allows you to interact with it by adding and removing cells.
 Cells can be toggled between live and dead states.

-FPS and Population Graph: Real-time graphs that show the FPS (frames per second) and the population of live cells.
+- **FPS and Population Graph**: Real-time graphs that show the FPS (frames per second) and the population of live cells.

-Basic Controls:
+- **Basic Controls**:

-Space: Start or pause the simulation.
+  - **Space**: Start or pause the simulation.

-N: Advance the simulation by one step.
+  - **N**: Advance the simulation by one step.

-R: Randomly populate the grid with live cells.
+  - **R**: Randomly populate the grid with live cells.

-S: Save the current pattern of live cells to a file.
+  - **S**: Save the current pattern of live cells to a file.

-L: Load a saved pattern from a file.
+  - **L**: Load a saved pattern from a file.

-File I/O: Supports saving and loading patterns in a file for persistence.
+- **File I/O**: Supports saving and loading patterns in a file for persistence.

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x

-Pygame
+- Pygame

-Matplotlib
+- Matplotlib

-You can install the required libraries using pip:
+You can install the required libraries using `pip`:

+bash

-pip install pygame matplotlib
+pip install pygame matplotlib -- example

-How to Run the Game
+## How to Run the Game
 Clone this repository to your local machine:

 git clone https://github.com/yourusername/game-of-life.git
 cd game-of-life
-Run the life.py script:
+Run the script:

 python life.py --width 40 --height 20 --fps 6
-You can adjust the width, height, and fps using the command-line arguments.
+You can customize the game with these command-line arguments:

---width (default 40): The width of the grid.
+- width (default: 40): The number of columns in the grid.

---height (default 20): The height of the grid.
+- height (default: 20): The number of rows in the grid.

---fps (default 6): The frames per second of the simulation.
+- fps (default: 6): The frames per second for the simulation.

-How the Game Works
+## Rules of Life

-Each cell in the grid can be in one of two states:
+Each cell in the grid has 8 neighbors and follows these rules every generation:

-Alive (green cell)

-Dead (black cell)

-Rules for the Next Generation:
-A cell with fewer than 2 live neighbors dies (under-population).
+- Fewer than 2 live neighbors → Dies (under-population)

-A cell with 2 or 3 live neighbors stays alive.
+- 2 or 3 live neighbors → Lives on

-A cell with more than 3 live neighbors dies (over-population).
+- More than 3 live neighbors → Dies (over-population)

-A dead cell with exactly 3 live neighbors becomes alive.

-The simulation is updated in real-time, with a graphical display of the grid and two graphs: FPS and Population.
+- Exactly 3 live neighbors (if currently dead) → Becomes alive (reproduction)

-Graphs
+## Graphs

-The simulation also includes two graphs displayed in the bottom-right corner:
+Two real-time graphs appear in the bottom-right corner of the screen:

-FPS (Frames per second): The number of frames the game can process per second.
+- **FPS**: Frames per second – shows how fast the simulation is running.

-Population: The number of live cells in the grid at any given time.
+- **Population**: The number of currently alive cells in the grid.

-These graphs are updated in real-time as the simulation runs.
+These graphs update as the game progresses.

-Example Screenshots
-Game in Action

-FPS and Population Graph

-Save and Load Patterns
+## Save and Load Patterns

-You can save and load patterns using the following keys:
+Use these keys to manage patterns:

-S: Save the current pattern to a file named patterns.txt.
+- Press `S` to save the current pattern to `patterns.txt`.

-L: Load a previously saved pattern from patterns.txt.
+- Press `L` to load the saved pattern from `patterns.txt`.

-Patterns are saved as a list of coordinates where live cells are located.
+- Patterns are saved as coordinates of all currently live cells.